 Who is Traffick911?

 Traffick911 is committed to social justice and human rights, fighting for the rights of our oppressed American children.
 We serve U.S. children regardless of religion, ethnicity, race, gender or sexual orientation.
 We believe the scope of this crime is too large for one organization to tackle alone; it takes all of us collaborating together, working across political, religious and social boundaries.
-Traffick911 is a 501(c)(3) charitable organization founded and guided by our Christian faith, partnering with fellow abolitionists from all walks of life from around the world.
+Founded in 2009, Traffick911 is a 501(c)3 charitable organization founded in and guided by our Christian faith, partnering with fellow abolitionists from all walks of life from around the world.

 Download a brochure HERE.